 Pre-diabetes rarely announces itself.
 You likely feel fine.
 This is perhaps the most dangerous aspect of the condition.
 While you remain entirely asymptomatic, microvascular damage can already be occurring.
 The same elevated glucose levels that triggered your diagnosis are simultaneously:

 Glycating proteins throughout your body, forming advanced glycation end-products (AGEs).
+These are not easily disposed like glycated red blood cells and instead accumulate in tissues, creating damage.

-By the time classic physical symptoms appear—such as excessive thirst, frequent urination, unexplained weight loss, or blurred vision—you have almost certainly progressed to overt Type 2 diabetes.
+By the time classic physical symptoms appear—such as excessive thirst, frequent urination, unexplained weight loss, or blurred vision—you have almost certainly progressed to overt Type 2 Diabetes.
 The clinical value of a pre-diabetes diagnosis is the opportunity to intervene before these downstream complications accelerate.

+Glucose regulation is clearly a factor in these processes.
 Think of glucose regulation as a dimmer switch, not an on/off button.
 You did not wake up one morning with pre-diabetes.
 You drifted there over years of accumulating insulin resistance.
 The good news is that the dimmer switch can move in both directions.
 For many people, metabolic dysfunction is entirely reversible at this stage—but not necessarily through the mechanisms you might assume.

 Q: How is pre-diabetes different from diabetes?